 While churches that offer small groups generally do so according to commonality in age, gender, marital status, etc. (e.g “young marrieds”) First Presbyterian Church offers groups according to each member’s sense of vocational calling.
 This is in line with our belief that all members are ministers of the church.
 Each group undertakes a particular task, or set of tasks in service of the community or church.
 It is encouraged that as groups grow they will break off into sub‐groups each with their own sense of calling.
 Our existing small groups are as follows, but we hope to see more form as we grow!

 Public Witness – We gather to brainstorm creative ways the church can get our message across to the community.
 We seek to do so in ways that are bold, different, and bring glory to God.
-Ministries: Branding, Social Media and Website, Signage/Marketing, Presence at Hudson Pride, Arts Walk, Winter Walk, and other community events
+Ministries: Branding, Social Media and Website, Signage/Marketing, Presence at public events like Hudson Pride, Arts Walk, Winter Walk, etc.

 Arts and Worship – We believe the arts are an important medium through which the spirit moves.
 We seek to build relationships with artists in our community, to find ways to support artists, and build a more enriching worship experience.

-Outreach We seek to hear the diversity of voices in our community with an open mind, and to reach out with an open hand to any who express needs beyond our church walls, and to build relationships with our community and throughout the world.
-Ministries: Community Thanksgiving Dinner, Perishable Food Drives,
+Outreach - We seek to hear the diversity of voices in our community with an open mind, and to reach out with an open hand to any beyond our church walls who express needs, and to build relationships with our community and throughout the world.
+Ministries: Community Thanksgiving Dinner, disaster responses, food and school supply drives, etc.

 Pastoral Care is available to anyone at First Presbyterian Church: if you are sick, in the hospital, grieving, getting divorced, or just going through something, our pastor and deacons are available to spend time with you and your family.